-- Recycled material houses – houses such as converted shipping containers, that use recycled materials, cutting down on waste, and adapting it into a modular home.
+- Recycled material houses – houses such as converted cargo boxes, that use recycled materials, cutting down on waste, and adapting it into a modular home.

 Converted Container Homes – the Eco-Friendly Option

-When it comes to creating an eco-friendly home, a converted shipping container is a great solution for two main reasons – the process involves re-purposing a material that would otherwise go to waste, and they can also be built pre-fab, giving you the ‘green’ credentials of both.
+When it comes to creating an eco-friendly home, a converted freight unit is a great solution for two main reasons – the process involves re-purposing a material that would otherwise go to waste, and they can also be built pre-fab, giving you the ‘green’ credentials of both.

 They are essentially large steel building blocks that can be joined together side-by-side or stacked on top of each other to create a home.
 They can then be well-insulated to keep the outside temperature out, saving you energy on heating or cooling.

-You can also consider adding double – or triple-glazed windows to the shipping container home.
+You can also consider adding double – or triple-glazed windows to the container home.
 This not only helps to allow natural light in, but also helps to prevent heat – or noise – getting in our out.

-Your shipping container home can also be cladded or decorated with local materials and eco-friendly paint, and solar panels and rainwater harvesting systems also added.
+Your bespoke home can also be cladded or decorated with local materials and eco-friendly paint, and solar panels and rainwater harvesting systems also added.